Originally posted by Aziz

 -

 I think I cracked the Davor-Sergey coil - solution is a Tx boosting coil.
 It would "homogenise" Tx field.
-So actually ppodg was right, only I did not think of the boosting variant at that time and I unjustly dismissed the idea.Originally posted by ppodg View PostAnother approach: let's add a compensatig/decompensating tx or rx coil...
+So actually ppodg was right, only I did not think of the boosting variant at that time and I unjustly dismissed the idea.@Aziz, could you be bothered to run a test as in the example above with:Originally posted by ppodg View PostAnother approach: let's add a compensatig/decompensating tx or rx coil...

 RX+ N=50, RX- N=100